 In his spare time, Dylan enjoys hunting, fishing, hiking, and taking in all outdoor activities that the beautiful state of Idaho has to offer.

 Sarah Kibiloski, DPT

 Sarah was born and raised in Colorado.
 She discovered her interest in physical therapy after experiencing multiple injuries as a soccer player.
-Following high school, she moved to Virginia, where she graduated from James Madison University with a Bachelor’s in Science (Kinesiology, Exercise Science).
+Following high school, she moved to Virginia, where she graduated from James Madison University with a Bachelor’s in Science (Kinesiology, Exercise Science) then earned her Doctorate in Physical Therapy from Virginia Commonwealth University in 2016.

-Sarah earned her Doctorate in Physical Therapy from Virginia Commonwealth University in 2016.
-During her clinical rotations, she developed a passion for concussion management, sports medicine, and orthopedic injuries.
+Sarah has a passion for vestibular rehabilitation and concussion management, along with sports medicine, rehab after joint replacement, and a wide range of orthopedic injuries.
 She enjoys connecting with her patients and using her personal experiences in physical therapy to motivate and encourage them throughout the rehabilitation process.

 Pam Martin, MPT, OCS, ATC

 - READ PAM'S BIO

 Pam was born and raised in Ohio and moved to Boise in 2004, after spending eleven years in Chicago.
 She received her bachelor’s degree in Sports Medicine with a concentration in Athletic Training from Mount Union College in Alliance, Ohio.
 She then went on to receive her Master’s of Physical Therapy from Northwestern University in Chicago.